 There are plenty of paths to explore, perfect for a short walk or a grand adventure.

-The project will run for 2 years until September 2017 and during that time engage the local community through a number of activities, training opportunities, mini-projects (e.g. Oral History) and education activities as well as deliver a Virtual Tour and App for exploring the site.
+The project will run until March 2018 and during that time engage the local community through a number of activities, training opportunities, mini-projects (e.g. Oral History) and education activities as well as deliver a Virtual Tour and App for exploring the site.

 In March 2015, the project was awarded £1,038,300 from the Heritage Lottery Fund to carry out the plans to repair the Estate, create the Trail and engage the local community.
 This followed a first round development grant of £123,700 awarded in March 2013.
 Generous grants were also awarded from the Wolfson Foundation, Pilgrim Trust, Monument Trust and the Leche Trust.